Roguelike-Celebration/azure-mud/README.md

 ## Adding a Mod

+> *"You don't need a superuser.
+Any mod can make another mod.
+I'll prove it."*

 A moderator has the ability to make any other user a mod by clicking their username and choosing the appropriate option in the space.
 By default, the first user who creates a user account will become a mod.
 However, if something gets messed up and you need to do this manually, here's how to add a mod directly to the database:

 1. Find the user ID of the user you want to make a mod.
 In the space, if you open your browser's development tools and go to the network inspector, and then click their name (including your own name in the top-left corner if you want to mod your own user) and "view profile", you will see a HTTP request to `/fetchProfile` that contains the userId in JSON as the request payload.